The Serpent's Fall

 “Here, Jack!” she said.

-Jack turned his head toward her voice.
+Jack turned toward her voice.
 “Oh, there you are.
-How on earth did you get there?”
+How on earth did you end up there?”
 He raised his hand.
 “Hold that thought.
 I’m coming over to you.”

-Amanda rested her face in her hands to hide the tears.
+Amanda buried her face in her palms to hide the tears.
 When she heard Jack approaching, she wiped her face with her hands and steadied herself, regaining her composure.

-Jack approached the weary figure, hunched over and leaning on the table for support.
+Jack approached the hunched figure, leaning on the table like it was all that held her up.
 He touched her shoulder, searching for her eyes as she stared down at the floor.
 She looked up and met his gaze.

 “Are you okay?”
 Jack said, his voice calm and comforting.